Audioboo/api/sections/authentication.md

 ## Private Authentication Scheme ##
 We initially implemented the private scheme for the original iPhone application and it allows authenticated API calls to be made without being linked to a particular user.
 When posting a boo in this state it will appear as an anonymous boo on the site (i.e. from "The BooBot").
-We record the source of clips and when linked in the future all past anonymous boos will be transferred to the User.
+We record the source of clips and when linked in the future all past anonymous audio clips will be transferred to the User.

 OAuth has no mechanism to allow authenticated but anonymous calls to be made, so any boo posted will immediately belong to a user.